 Two primary things are considered when calculating par level: frequency of product delivery and inventory usage trends.
-This is where consistently calculating inventory usage comes in handy, because par level uses the average of your past inventory usage numbers.
+This is where having a bar pos system in place and consistently calculating inventory usage comes in handy, because par level uses the average of your past inventory usage numbers.

 Par Level Inventory Formula